Death of a Salesman

 This Sunday is Mother’s Day in the UK.
 Now two Canadian women have become “co-parents” to a disabled boy, despite not being in a relationship.
 Could friends make better parents than lovers?

-Even as Willy deludes himself about his life, he is constantly reminded of the truth: that he and his sons are failures.
+Even as Willy deludes himself about his life, he is constantly reminded of the truth: he and his sons are failures.
 The clash between dream and reality is too much for him, and he has a kind of mental breakdown.
 He spends much of the play hallucinating and muttering to himself.
 Linda mentions that he is suicidal, preparing the audience for her husband’s tragic demise.

 Royals speak out against mental health stigma